Opinion: I don't know my dad as much as I thought I did. I'm racing against time to find out more

 Sign up for CNN Opinion's new newsletter.

 My father, who was one of six children, has always joyfully exclaimed that his mother didn't give birth to him in a hospital -- but rather on the kitchen table in 1936, amid the Great Depression.
 This tale was particularly entertaining whenever we found ourselves in that very kitchen having a meal as part of a holiday celebration or family get-together.
 He would always quickly add, "They cleaned the table, of course."
 His mother died shortly after I was born, and secretly left behind thousands of dollars she'd been hoarding in her clothes closet.
-This was an unexpected windfall for my grandfather, after years of living modestly.
+This was an unexpected windfall for my grandfat

-We have become a nation that binge-watches and binge-reads.
-Maybe we should begin binge-researching.
-Binge-recording.
-We could kick off a binge of collecting documents and conducting interviews.
-We could find out our parents' favorite music, the No. 1 song the year they got married or the stories making headlines on the day they were born.
-It wouldn't be a bad way to ride out the rest of the pandemic.